 Maximize your kitchen and venue potential

-When efficiency is essential, it makes sense to offer different menus, especially if you have multiple dining areas.
+Since efficiency is essential, start thinking about offering different menus, especially if you have multiple dining areas.
 With digital ordering, you can allocate bar tables to the bar menu and patio tables to an outdoor menu.
 Don’t feel constrained to run a single playbook or deliver a one-size-fits-all dining experience.
 The locations and attributes of these different areas likely mean different menu items work best.
 This helps strategically manage food prep and makes services faster, speeding turn times.
 You can also tweak the menus available based on your real-time staffing resources.

 Digital ordering isn’t restricted to on-premise diners.
 It helps you bring your restaurant to people even when they want to enjoy your food from home or the office.
 It makes takeout and delivery more visible because these options appear right on your OpenTable profile.
 Guests see everything you have to offer at a glance.

-The ordering experience itself is another way diners interact with your restaurant’s brand.
-You can customize the ordering site with your restaurant’s recognizable branding, complete with all the images, fonts, colors, and wording your brand includes.
+In 2022, the ordering experience itself is another way diners interact with your restaurant’s brand.
+You can customize the digital ordering site with your restaurant’s recognizable branding, complete with all the images, fonts, colors, and wording your brand includes.
 That’s a big improvement over what happens when a diner uses another one of the currently popular services, where the app’s branding is front and center and your branding is nested inconspicuously beneath theirs.

 Know more about your guests than ever before

 Having the details of your guests’ preferences in your guestbook can yield insights on how to make them happy and bring them back again and again.
 Little things (like knowing if someone prefers white or red wine) can mean a lot to people, which is how this kind of data builds loyalty.